ARM-software/armnn/build-tool/README.md

 beyond 6GB.
 The ```docker images``` command shows the disk usage of each Docker Image.
 To view total disk space used by all Docker Images and Docker Containers, use the command ```docker system df```.

-This Dockerfile was built on a **Ubuntu 18.04 host machine with Docker version 20.10.14**.
-We recommend using a host machine with at least Ubuntu 18.04 and a similar Docker version, if possible.
+This Dockerfile was built on a **Ubuntu 20.04 host machine with Docker version 20.10.14**.
 Other Linux distros such as **Debian** should also work as long as the Docker version is similar to **20.10.14**.

-The build outputs from this Dockerfile have been tested on an **Odroid N2+ target device with Ubuntu 18.04** installed.
+The build outputs from this Dockerfile have been tested on an **Odroid N2+ target device with Ubuntu 20.04** installed.
 The build outputs should also work on newer versions of Ubuntu (and Debian) but this has not been exhaustively tested.

 To view the system packages that are installed during ```docker build```, please refer to the ```install-packages.sh``` script.